backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 > [!note]- AWS Lambda will keep the **unreserved concurrency pool at a minimum of 100 concurrent executions**, so that functions that do not have specific limits set can still process requests.
 So, in practice, *if your total account limit is 1000, you are limited to allocating 900* to individual functions.
 > ![[attachments/Pasted image 20230217124541.png]]

+> [!caution]+ For Lambda functions that process **Kinesis or DynamoDB streams**, the **number of shards is the unit of concurrency**.
+> - If your *stream has 100 active shards*, there will be *at most 100 Lambda function invocations running concurrently*.
+This is because Lambda processes *each shard’s events in sequence*.
+> ---
+> You are using an AWS Lambda function to process records in an Amazon Kinesis Data Streams stream which has 100 active shards.
+The Lambda function takes an average of 10 seconds to process the data and the stream is receiving 50 new items per second.
+> **There will be at most 100 Lambda function invocations running concurrently.**
+> - The *Lambda function has 500 concurrent executions* is *INCORRECT* because the **number of concurrent executions for poll-based event sources is different from push-based event sources**.
+> - This number of concurrent executions would have been correct if the Lambda function is integrated with a *push-based even source such as API Gateway or Amazon S3 Events*.
+> - Remember that the *Kinesis and Lambda integration is using a poll-based event source, which means that the number of shards is the unit of concurrency for the function*.